-Sacramento Area Youth Speaks (SAYS) is a movement to transform education.
-Founded in 2009 at UC Davis by Dr. Vajra Watson, SAYS breaks the chains of underachievement by elevating the voices of young people and creating spaces for students to become authors of their own lives and agents of change.
+Sacramento Area Youth Speaks (SAYS) is a social justice movement that transforms education.
+Founded in 2008 at UC Davis by Dr. Vajra Watson, SAYS breaks the barriers of underachievement by elevating the voices of students as the authors of their own lives and agents of change.

 We support the whole classroom so that each person excels socially, culturally, emotionally and academically.
 We know that just as the best teaching empowers students, the best professional development empowers teachers.
 SAYS offers innovative professional development for staff that is culturally relevant and hands-on.
 Teachers gain important skills that will help them bring community-based literacies into the curriculum in critical ways.